Updated: August 6, 2018

 What is a ‘capable’ exascale system?

-A capable exascale system is defined as a supercomputer that:
+A capable exascale system is defined as a holistic supercomputing environment:

-- Delivers 50x the performance of today’s 20PF systems, supporting applications that deliver high-fidelity solutions in less time and address problems of greater complexity.
+- Delivers 50x the application performance of the leading 20PF systems and 5x the performance of the world’s most powerful supercomputer – the Summit supercomputer at Oak Ridge National Laboratory, supporting applications that deliver high-fidelity solutions in less time and address problems of greater complexity.

 - Operates in a power envelope of 20-30MW